-Minnov8 was started to focus on technology innovation in the State of Minnesota.
-Borne out of a frustration that there wasn't a showcase for the talent, brainpower, creativity, and innovation that exists in this Land of 10,000 Lakes, several geeks set forth on a quest to deliver a destination site for just such a purpose.
+Minnov8 was started in early 2008 (our first post was in February of 2008: "Welcome to Minnov8") with the goal to focus on technology innovation in the State of Minnesota.
+Borne out of a frustration that, at the time, there wasn't a showcase for the talent, brainpower, creativity, and innovation that exists in this Land of 10,000 Lakes, several geeks set forth on a quest to deliver a destination site for just such a purpose.

 Today primarily a podcast (though we still publish several posts and articles per month) we are plugged in to the tech community here in Minnesota as well as throughout the nation and world.
 This allows us to bring a unique perspective to Minnesota technology innovation over-and-above simple press release or post publishing.

 Steve Borsch: With more than 30 years in high tech playing a variety of roles in sales, sales management, business development, and strategy creation, Borsch has enjoyed leadership roles at Lawson Software, Vignette, Apple, Pioneer New Media, Panasonic Communications, as well as local startup Authorware (now part of Adobe's Macromedia acquisition).

 He is now CEO of Marketing Directions, Inc., a 28-year-old trend forecasting and management consulting firm in Eden Prairie, MN, running various 'dbas' such as The Trend Curve™, Innov8Press and Innov8Trends.
 Clients include startups, small-to-midsize, and enterprise organizations.